 Aside from whitewater rafting, jet boating, camping, fishing and hiking, take a day to explore all the historic sites and learn about the area, which is tied closely to the Nez Perce and their ancestors.

-Along with your camping stuff, you’ll want to bring what you need to bear-proof your food.
-Depending on what you want to do, bring your fly-fishing gear, bathing suits, sunscreen, and clothes that dry quickly.
+Along with your camping gear, you’ll want to bring what you need to bear-proof your food.
+Depending on what you want to do, bring your fly-fishing gear, bathing suits, sunscreen and clothes that dry quickly.

 While there, don't forget to pack out your trash and don’t use soap – even biodegradable – in any fresh, free-flowing water areas.